 When he finished the research proposal required of all PhD candidates in biochemistry, he submitted it to the National Institute of Neurological Disorders.

 Six months later, he was awarded the grant.

-Strong departmental support is one reason Borschel chose UB’s biochemistry program.
+Strong departmental support was one reason Borschel chose the Jacobs School’s biochemistry program.

 “The department is so well structured, and the faculty take such good care of their students,” he says.
 “There are always activities going on: research days, leaders in our field coming to speak, opportunities to present our data.
 We’re very involved.”